 - Car payment = $200

-With either method, you’ll find that your monthly debt of $1,550 divided by an income of $3,000 = a DTI of 51.6 percent.
-Yikes!
+With either method, you’ll find that your monthly debt of $1,550, divided by an income of $3,000, comes out to a rather high DTI of 51.6%.

 “When applying for a home loan, debt-to-income ratios can be one of the largest limiting factors when calculating home affordability.
 I’d argue that this is a bigger issue than having a low credit score.
 As far as qualifying, it’s right up there with how much you have for a down payment,” LaRue added.

 And if you don’t have much for a down payment, your DTI could matter even more.
 A down payment is a way for lenders to reduce risk — the more you pay upfront, the less they need from a mortgage.
 A 20% down payment is the standard amount if you want to avoid paying private mortgage insurance (PMI), although the Federal Housing Administration (FHA) loan program offers mortgages down payments as low as 3.5%.

 But for younger generations, student loans may make home ownership a tough goal to achieve.
 Nearly 1 in 4 recent graduates say their education debt has stopped them from moving, let alone buying a home, according to our 2019 milestones survey.

 If you’re thinking of applying for a credit card, mortgage, car loan, student loan refinancing or another type of funding, it’s important to not only maintain good credit, but a healthy DTI ratio as well.

 For example, when mortgage lenders examine your back-end DTI, a large student loan payment can be “a killer,” according to LaRue.
 “A monthly payment of a few hundred dollars can translate to a loss of tens of thousands of dollars off of your maximum home purchase price,” he explained.

 Before you go after a big financial goal, calculate your DTI ratio.
 If it’s too high, you may want to hold off for a while until you improve your situation.
 Otherwise, you’re much more likely to face rejection.